ryankert01/AlgoKert/docs/advanced-algo/union-find.md

 Union find, aka. disjoint set, is a data structure to group a set of indexes together.
 To know if it's in a same group, we only need to check if they use the same representative node.

+Namely, it is a vector that stores values that can either be a pointer to other node or its a group representative node storing value.

+To find a representative node, you just need to follows the pointer until it reaches a representative node.

 ### Union find Operations:

 1. find: find where its value is stored (`log(n)`)